rherbonnet/rherbonnet.github.io/_pages/about.md

 * Bachelor of Physics at the University of Leiden in the Netherlands 2006-2009
 * Bachelor of Astronomy at the University of Leiden in the Netherlands 2006-2009
 * Master of Astronomy at the University of Leiden in the Netherlands 2009-2012
 * PhD in Astronomy at the University of Leiden in the Netherlands 2012-2017

+My PhD thesis *Unveiling dark structures with accurate weak lensing* is available online [here](https://openaccess.leidenuniv.nl/handle/1887/55951)

 Other